Another female role model in media from my childhood was none other than a side-bun wearing, gun-toting space princess: Leia.

 Yes, she got captured and remained so for a majority of the first movie (a stereotypical damsel in distress by definition).
 But anyone who can verbally slap Han Solo with a much needed reality check, confront Darth Vader whilst in handcuffs and surrounded by Stormtroopers, and throw out the term “nerf herder” during a squabble like it’s no one’s business is someone worth looking up to.
 She may not have been the most skilled physical fighter, but she certainly wouldn’t go down without a fight.
 She lived for something larger than herself, serving as a figurehead and diplomat for the Rebellion.
 Leia’s a terrific character who asserts her identity, but sadly takes a backseat to Luke and Han throughout the series.

-In recent years, I’ve questioned why I looked up to Princess Leia when I was a kid.
-Sure, she’s cool, but did I have underlying motives for idolizing her besides her character’s merit alone?
-After all, she was the only female in the Star Wars universe.
-Lando Calrissian might have been the “last black man in the galaxy”, but for all we know, Princess Leia could have been the last person carrying two X-chromosomes, too.
-Did I look up to her due to the mere fact that she was a female in an all-male universe or was I actually drawn to her character?
+In recent years, I’ve questioned if I looked up to Princess Leia when I was a kid because she was the only female in the Star Wars universe.
+Lando Calrissian might have been the “last black man in the galaxy”, but for all we know, Princess Leia could have been the only person carrying two X-chromosomes, too.
+Did I look up to her due to the mere fact that she was the lone female in an all-male cast or was I actually drawn to her character?

 This question underlines one of media’s chronic conditions: The Smurfette Principle, a concept that feminist essayist Katha Pollitt constructed in 1991, named for the popular 80’s cartoon featuring a village of male Smurfs and their lone female, creatively named Smurfette.